 Book publication: "Assisted ageing.
 The development of digital technologies for and with older people"

-Digital assistance technologies are intended to help older people to live independently for as long as possible, even in the event of age-related limitations.
+Digital assistance technologies are intended to help older people to live independently for as long as possible, even with age-related limitations.
 But how are these technologies developed?
 What ideas of age(ing) play a role in this?
 How are older people involved in technology development?
 And what goals are policymakers, technology developers and society pursuing with the development of digital assistance technologies?
-Based on several years of field research, Dr. Endter shows how images of age and perceptions of age(ing) in funding policy, technology development and among older users themselves affect the development and use of digital technologies and what conditions must be created in research and development to ensure that digital technologies meet the needs of older people.
+Based on several years of field research, Dr. Endter shows how images of age and perceptions of age(ing) in funding policy, technology development and among older users themselves affect the development and use of digital technologies and what conditions must be created in research and development so that digital technologies meet the needs of older people.
 Based on his own research experience, Dr. Endter also examines the role of ethnographic research in the areas of technology development and innovation and reflects on its integration into technology-oriented innovation contexts.

 Further information can be found here: www.springer.com/de/book/9783658346553